OsmanMusse/ramaasservices/README.md

 ## Ramaasservices

-This repo is a the website I created for learning purposes to check the website go to
+This repo is a website which I created for an educational purpose to engage students into storing information through phones.